logicalclocks/karamel-chef/dela/README.md

+#Important notes
+1. demodela variants run BASE_CLIENTS so they can only download.
+If you want to move to FULL_CLIENTS, remember to get the HTTP and HTTPS vm forwarded ports in the variables tables.
+Also remember to get the DELA ports and run the hacky_fix_scripts.

 Run all the bellow scenarios from the karamel-chef folder.
 It currently matters where you are running the scripts from.

 # prepare image for hops.site